Android Stale Thumbnails Identifier

 If Android discovers that the UUID a .THUMBNAILS folder's DATABASE_UUID file contains does not match the folder's current actual UUID (as determined by Android's DatabaseHelper), Android will automatically delete and regenerate all thumbnails the .THUMBNAILS folder manages.
 It will then create a new DATABASE_UUID file that contains the updated UUID.

-How do I open a DATABASE_UUID file?
+How to open a DATABASE_UUID file

 Because DATABASE_UUID files are plain text files, you can open them in any text editor, such as Rhythm Software QuickEdit (Android).
 However, you should never edit the UUID a DATABASE_UUID file contains.